Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 5. Local Inspired Souvenirs (Non-Food)

-Yo can also check out the Gift by Changi Airport shop (Unit # L4-233) that sells different types of airport memorabilia.
+You can check out the Gift by Changi Airport shop (Unit # L4-233) that sells different types of airport memorabilia.
 One interesting product on sale is the refreshing floral scent (in spray, scented candle or aroma diffuser form) that is being sprayed around Changi Airport.
 According to their website, this amazing blend of smell is a mix of orchid, damask rose and ylang-ylang.
 Orhid is the national flower of Singapore so it makes it a truly uniquely Singapore gift.

 6. Pokemon Centre